-The group is exposed to price changes arising from available-for-sale financial assets and financial assets at fair value through profit or loss (see notes 18 and 20).
-Except as disclosed in notes 18 and 20, all of these investments are measured at fair value at the end of each reporting period with reference to the quoted price.
+The group is exposed to price changes arising from financial assets at fair value through profit or loss (see note 20).
+These investments are measured at fair value at the end of each reporting period with reference to the quoted price.
 Management monitors this exposure and takes appropriate actions when it is required.

-The following table indicates the approximate change in the group's loss after tax and other components of consolidated equity in response to reasonably possible changes of 15% (2016: 15%) in price in respect of listed equity and debt securities.
+The following table indicates the approximate change in the group's profit/(loss) after tax and other components of consolidated equity in response to reasonably possible changes of 15% (2017: 15%) in price in respect of listed equity and debt securities.

-The effect of price changes in respect of unlisted equity securities are excluded from the below calculation as the directors consider that their prices depend on complicated market factors and cannot be estimated.
+The effect of price changes in respect of unlisted equity securities and other derivative financial instruments are excluded from the below calculation as the directors consider that their prices depend on complicated market factors and cannot be estimated.

 Increase/ (decrease)

-Decrease /(increase) in inve stment
+Decrease /(increase) in inve estment

-in loss a after tax tax revaluation reserve
+in profit/(lo oss) after tax revaluati on reserve

 15% increase 15% decrease 15% increase 15% decrease

 HK\$'000 HK\$'000 HK\$'000 HK\$'000

+At 31st March, 2018 67 (67)

 At 31st March, 2017 48 (48)

-At 31st March, 2016 37 (37) 704 (704)